 Here is a list of usage limits based on your plan type:

-It is unlikely that you hit the 25% CPU usage.
-Unless your site is script intensive and requires more processing.
+It is unlikely that you hit the 25% CPU usage for 90 seconds at a time, unless your site is script intensive and requires more processing.

 Here are some valuable tricks to lessen your CPU usage.